PNicolau96/CS_Assignment/solution_PhilippeNicolau.md

 Preventive medicine, 40(1), 23-32.

-The following python allows for the generation of the plot below:
+The following python code allows for the generation of the plot below:

 ```(python)
 import pandas as pd